aamirjaved844/ReactSocketChat/README.md

 # ReactSocketChat
 #### A simple chat app developed using socket.io in React JS

-You can add additional css and improvements in the UI.
 The idea of this tutorial is to enable you for developing real-time chat application using socket.io in reactjs so UI is bare minimum.
+Feel free to add css and UI improvements after code cehckout.

+You can go through the [step by step guide](https://youtu.be/aNQ7vyQD8_I) to implement this live chat app.
 The end product will look like this one.
 ![Aap demo](https://github.com/aamirjaved844/ReactSocketChat/blob/main/app_demo.gif?raw=true)

 ## Installation Steps